Migrant worker: Pacific Islands

 Tens of thousands of migrant workers travel to Australia and New Zealand on seasonal work visas every year under Australia's Pacific Australia Labour Mobility scheme (PALM, which also includes Timor-Leste) and New Zealand's Recognised Seasonal Employer Scheme (RSE).
 In 2023 almost 48,000 workers participated in the two schemes, including over 20% the male working-age population of Tonga and Vanuatu.
 The schemes have been touted as providing significant income and remittance opportunities for Pacific nations, as well as providing vital labour for industries such as horticulture in Australia and New Zealand.
 However, the impact of the schemes on Pacific countries is increasingly perceived as negative, removing skilled workers from these countries' economies, separating families, and failing to up-skill temporary workers.
 Despite being entitled to the same employment rights and minimum wage as New Zealanders, several instances of exploitation of RSE workers have been reported.

 Migration, work, and health

-The search for work drives migratory patterns.
-Work determines much of people's lives and often those who have migrated for work face unique challenges in the workplace especially as it relates to health.
-Occupational health extends beyond the workplace itself.
 Both migration and work are both acknowledged as Social Determinants of Health.
-Migration for work can have positive and/or negative impacts on the physical, mental, and social health of those who migrate, those who remain at home, and those who return.